MicrosoftDocs/azure-devops-docs/docs/artifacts/artifact-storage.md

     > [!div class="mx-imgBorder"]
     > ![Screenshot of project-level artifact storage, with sections for summary and type.](media/project-level-storage.png)

 The total storage summary shows your total billable stored artifacts.
 The **Storage by type** section lists your storage consumption by artifact type.
 For the current release, you can view your storage breakdown for the **Packages** section only.
-We'll add the other sections in future releases.

 ## What's next?